 A way to meet your burden of proof is to offer the testimony of both lay witnesses and experts.
 These can include your doctors and therapists to explain the effect the injury has had on your ability to work, family or friends to explain the impact that the fall has had on your ability to participate in work and other activities, and even an economist to explain expected rise in salary over time given your industry and work experience.

 Understand your rights after a slip and fall in Southern California

-If you have slipped or tripped on someone someone else’s property and believe someone else’s negligence may have been the cause, discuss your case with a Los Angeles slip and fall lawyer at the Salamati Law Firm.
+If you have slipped or tripped on someone someone else’s property and believe someone else’s negligence may have been the cause, discuss your case with a slip and fall attorney in Los Angeles at the Salamati Law Firm.
 Call us today to schedule a free consultation.